How Big is an Acre Visually?

 An acre is a term that traditionally is defined as the area of one chain by one furlong.
 (66 x 660 feet).

 The chain is a measurement that comes from the surveyor’s chain – first mentioned in 1579.
-In 1620, the polymath Edmund Gunter developed a surveying method which used a surveyors chain 66 feet long with 100 links.
+In 1620, the polymath Edmund Gunter developed a surveying method that used a surveyors chain 66 feet long with 100 links.
 By 1675, the chain had been accepted as a unit of measurement.

 The furlong (long furrow) is the length of the furrow that a team of oxen could plow before resting.